 There’s a high-low ethos to Singapore’s dining scene that offers something for quite literally every traveler, on any budget… an apt reflection of the diverse population of locals and expats.

-At the upper echelons of fine dining sits Burnt Ends, number 10 on the Asia’s 50 Best list for 2019 and the recipient of a Michelin star in 2018.
-It’s the restaurant that seems to come up again and again—with everyone from Foster to Brehm, Felder to Sasha Wijidessa (Singapore local, and a bartender at the award-winning cocktail bar, Operation Dagger) praising chef-owner Dave Pynt’s mastery of the grill and waxing poetic about the just-charred flavor that earned this Australian-style BBQ powerhouse international acclaim.
+At the upper echelons of fine dining—on top of the city's signature Waku Ghin by Chef Tetsuya Wakuda—sits Burnt Ends, number 10 on the Asia’s 50 Best list for 2019 and the recipient of a Michelin star in 2018.
+It’s the quintessential upscale steakhouse that seems to come up again and again—with everyone from Foster to Brehm, Felder to Sasha Wijidessa (Singapore local, and a bartender at the award-winning cocktail bar, Operation Dagger) praising chef-owner Dave Pynt’s mastery of the grill and waxing poetic about the just-charred flavor that earned this Australian-style BBQ powerhouse international acclaim.

 “The smoked quail egg with caviar is a crazy way to start,” says Foster.
-“A few other must-haves are the slow-cooked and smoked king crab legs, anything beef and the pulled pork burger (it’s the best I have ever had).
+“A few other must-haves are the slow-cooked and smoked king crab legs, anything beef (especially the 70-day dry-aged ribeye), the scallops and the pulled pork burger (it’s the best I have ever had).
 Most of the seating is in front of the open kitchen bar, so it truly is dinner and a show.”

-Seasonality, terroir and artisanal produce are the buzzwords at Odette, a name that Julien Royer chose to pay homage to his grandmother.
+Seasonality, terroir and artisanal produce are the buzzwords at Odette, a name that French chef Julien Royer chose to pay homage to his grandmother.